Universal relations to measure neutron star properties from targeted r-mode searches: Method and Formalism

 where $ \left( f^{(0)},f^{(1)},f^{(2)}\right) = \left(f,\Dot{f},\Ddot{f}\right)$.
 The Fisher Co-variance matrix is given by the inverse of the above matrix

 where $\rho^2$ is the signal-to-noise ratio(SNR) assuming optimal match between the true signal and the best-fit template~\citep{Moore2015}.
 The SNR is calculated using the formula

 where $\Tilde{h}(f)$ is a Fourier transform of the gravitational wave signal and $S_n(f)$ is the amplitude spectral density which determines the sensitivity of the detector.
-Averaging over the sky location and source orientation~\citep{JK1999} results averaged characteristic amplitude $ \left<\Tilde{h}(f)\right>= \frac{2}{5} \Tilde{h}(f)$. \\
+For observation times of one year or more, we can get an expression for SNR averaged over the sky location and polarisation angle $\psi$~\citep{JK1998}